Skatval Municipality

 Skatval is a former municipality in the old Nord-Trøndelag county, Norway.
 The 94 km2 municipality existed from 1902 until its dissolution in 1962.
-The municipality encompassed the Skatval peninsula in the northwestern part of what is now the municipality of Stjørdal in Trøndelag county.
+The municipality encompassed the Skatval peninsula in the northwestern part of what is now Stjørdal Municipality in Trøndelag county.
 The administrative centre was the village of Skatval where the Skatval Church is located.
 Other villages in the Skatval area include Auran, Kvithammer, and Steinvika.

+Prior to its dissolution in 1962, the 94.5 km2 municipality was the 544th largest by area out of the 731 municipalities in Norway.
+Skatval Municipality was the 454th most populous municipality in Norway with a population of about 1,983.
+The municipality's population density was 21 PD/km2 and its population had decreased by 3.8% over the previous 10-year period.

 Skatval is divided in several geographical parts listed here counterclockwise from north: Langstein, Nordbygda, Sørbygda, Midtbygda, and Vassbygda.
 The Skatval peninsula is an important farming area, belonging to the plain districts of Trøndelag.
 The cultural landscape is dominated in the east by mountainous area with the highest being Forbordsfjellet at 596 m above sea level.
 The mountaintop is a regional landmark.

-History
+General information

-The municipality of Skatval was established on 1 January 1902 when the old municipality of Nedre Stjørdal was dissolved and it was divided into three new municipalities: Lånke (population: 1,449), Skatval (population: 2,125), and Stjørdal (population: 3,158).
+The municipality of Skatval was established on 1 January 1902 when the old Nedre Stjørdalen Municipality was dissolved and it was divided into three new municipalities: Lånke Municipality (population: 1,449) in the south, Skatval Municipality (population: 2,125) in the north, and Stjørdal Municipality (population: 3,158) in the centre.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the neighboring municipalities of Hegra (population: 2,704), Lånke (population: 1,967), Skatval (population: 1,944), and Stjørdal (population: 6,204) were all merged to form a new, larger municipality of Stjørdal.
+On 1 January 1962, Skatval Municipality (population 1,944) was merged with the neighboring Hegra Municipality (population: 2,704), Lånke Municipality (population: 1,967), and Stjørdal Municipality (population: 6,204) to form a new, larger Stjørdal Municipality.